 Frequently Asked Questions (FAQs)

-A new relationship can be exciting and fun, and once you hit the one-year mark, most people consider the relationship a serious one that’s approaching a long-term status.
+A new relationship can be exciting and fun, and once you hit the one year mark, most people consider then to be a long term relationship.

 After one year, relationship experts agree that you should trust your partner.
 While nothing significant takes place after one year, it is a good sign that you are in a happy relationship.

 Each element of a healthy relationship is important.
-Healthy relationships are built on all of these aspects, as are other pieces, like affection, and if you are not able to achieve them, it may leave you feeling like you are not with the right person.
-You may be able to work with one another to strengthen the bond and may find seeing a therapist together helpful.
+Healthy relationships are built on all of these aspects, and if you are not able to achieve them, it may leave you feeling like you are not with the right person.

-If you are in a happy relationship, you might consider it serious even if you have not been together for a long time.
-If you trust your partner, you can talk openly about problems and your sexual life, and if a challenge arises you are able to handle the situation together, you may say that you are in a serious relationship.
-The most important part is to stay connected and feel safe with one another and let things develop naturally.
-Some say that a relationship starts to become more serious when you’re past the timeframe that encompasses the honeymoon stage.
+If you are in a happy relationship, you might consider it serious, even if you have not been together for a long time.
+Most relationship experts feel that if you trust your partner, you can talk openly about problems and your sexual life, and if a challenge arises, you can handle the situation together, you are in a serious relationship.
+The most important part is to stay connected and feel safe with one another.

 It depends.
 By the one (1) year mark, some couples are living together, and others are simply dating.
-As long as you are happy, that is key.
+Are long as you are happy, that is key.

 A new relationship should be exciting and fun.
 If you find that your dating life is stale and mundane, or that living together is already stressful, you may want to re-evaluate your situation.

-Every relationship needs trust, respect, and communication.
+Every relationship needs trust and communication.
 Whether you are in a long term or new relationship, if you cannot trust each other and effectively communicate, this is not a good sign.
-If you ask a relationship expert, they will often say that couples need to understand relationship boundaries and appreciate each other’s wants and needs in order to succeed long-term.
+If you ask a relationship expert, they would say that couples need to understand relationship boundaries and appreciate each other’s wants and needs.

-A relationship expert may say that the most important aspect of a relationship, or one of them, no matter how long you have been together, is that you trust one another.
+A relationship expert would say that the most important aspect of a relationship no matter how long you have been together is that you trust one another.
 If you do not have trust, you do not have a sustainable partnership.

-Moving in together should not kill the relationship if it is strong and healthy, with all of the possible boundaries and conversations necessary in place.
-While you will need to adjust to living with someone, living together with your partner is a big step, and it’s something that a lot of people, though not all people, want in a serious partnership.
+Moving in together should not kill the relationship if it is strong and healthy.
+While you will need to adjust to living with someone, living together with your partner should be more fulfilling, not less.